LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Shadow Name.md

 Some mages change their voices or body language so much that at first glance they’re unrecognizable when out of character.

 A Shadow Name serves two functions.
 First, it helps conceal the mage’s sympathetic name from enemy mages who might use that knowledge to cast spells on her Sympathetically.
-More importantly, though, it prevents the mage’s Nimbus from affecting those who only know her by her Sleeping identity.
-So long as the mage practices magic within her Shadow Name, only those things close to her as a mage (her cabal, sanctum, apprentices, Dedicated tools, etc.) are affected by her Nimbus.
+More importantly, though, it prevents the mage’s [[Nimbus]] from affecting those who only know her by her Sleeping identity.
+So long as the mage practices magic within her Shadow Name, only those things close to her as a mage (her cabal, sanctum, apprentices, Dedicated tools, etc.) are affected by her [[Nimbus]].

 A Shadow Name’s protection works best, however, if a mage avoids using magic in the presence of the loved ones of his Sleeper life.
 If he allows too much of a connection to form between his Shadow Name and his un-Awakened family and friends, they may yet fall under the influence of his magic.

 Using a mage’s sympathetic name to address or refer to him except in the most intimate of friendships is considered offensively rude by the overwhelming majority of magical societies.
-In some Orders, such as the Silver Ladder, Guardians of the Veil, and the Seers of the Throne, it’s a punishable crime.
+In some Orders, such as the [[Silver Ladder]], [[Guardians of the Veil]], and the [[Seers of the Throne]], it’s a punishable crime.